Last updated January 15, 2023

 After we left Brasov, the next stop was Bran castle.
 The whole Dracula story is similar to Borat from Kazakhstan.
 The difference is that Romanians have managed to make money out of it, and Kazakhs haven’t.

 This castle is a typical tourist trap spot.
 I saw nothing worth seeing or paying for at this tourist site.
-You can save money and dedicate more time exploring Piatra Craiului mountains.
+You can save money and dedicate more time to exploring Piatra Craiului mountains.

 Traversing Piatra Craiului mountains was one of the best experiences of the whole journey.
 After the Bran castle, we traveled up and down, crossing various passages and making rest stops in remote villages.

 The ride was so fun and intense that day that soon, the bicycle brakes broke up.
 I noticed that the brake pads are worn out.
-I changed it to brand new set before leaving.
+I changed it to a brand new set before leaving.
 But it was only enough for a few days in the mountains.

 Near Pitesti, I wanted to avoid the motorway, and going down the hill flew into the ditch.
 I braked with my shoe, but it was not enough power to stop.
 Luckily I didn’t hurt myself, but it was apparent I couldn’t go with bicycle condition further.